payne/talculator/README.md

 Clone the repo, run npm install and then npm start.

-## What are EC and CLV keys?
+## What are the EC and CLV keys?

-EC clears the expression and CLV clears the last value of the expression.
+EC clears the expression and CLV clears only the last value of the expression.

 ## Contributing
-Feel free to open issues to ask questions and make suggestions.
+Feel free to submit issues and open PRs.

-Still under construction.